Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- At home, the Dolphins are winless ATS (0-1) as 2.5-point underdogs or greater.
+- The Dolphins are winless ATS (0-1) as 2.5-point underdogs or greater at home.

 Powered by Data Skrive.